 2. Surfshark – Affordable Steam VPN

 If you don’t have the budget for ExpressVPN, you can definitely consider Surfshark.
-It is a relatively new VPN but features wise it is pretty strong.
-Right from the get go, Surfshark offers 3200+ server all over the world which perfect for unblocking geo-blocked gaming content and other services.
+It is a relatively new VPN, but with features wise, it is pretty strong.
+Right from the get-go, Surfshark offers 3200+ servers in 100 countries, which is perfect for unblocking geo-blocked gaming content and other services.

 Not only that, but Surfshark is also surprisingly fast.
 Even though Surfshark’s server count might be small, you can expect pretty awesome gaming and downloading speeds.
 It’s also quite effective in bypassing restrictions on game content, allowing you to have an unrestricted gaming experience.

 Also, to read more about VPNs made for gaming purposes, check out our list of best VPNs for gaming.

 Coming back to it, perhaps the best thing about Surfshark is its price.
-For the cheapest plan, Surfshark only costs $2.49/mo .
+For the cheapest plan, Surfshark only costs $2.05/mo (Get 84% + 2 Months FREE this Black Friday/Cyber Monday) making it the best cheap VPN.
 More impressively, Surfshark offers unlimited simultaneous connections and is covered by a full 30-day refund.

 For more information about this VPN, read our Surfshark review.